swaits/zellij-nav.nvim/README.md

-This is written in the spirit of [vim-tmux-navigator](https://github.com/alexghergh/nvim-tmux-navigation/), but for zellij instead, while also staying as simple and lightweight as possible.
+This is written in the spirit of [vim-tmux-navigator](https://github.com/alexghergh/nvim-tmux-navigation/), but for zellij instead, while also aiming to be as simple and lightweight as possible.

 ## Installing